SergeiKarulin/ComradeAI/README.md

 # ComradeAI
-Comrade AI is an open source framework that connects various AI services, such as Gemini Pro Vision, Claude, GPT-3/4, Meta LLaMa2, and Yandex GPT 2, into one unified system.
+Comrade AI is an open source framework that connects various AI services into one unified system.
 It allows you to build automated workflows and create specialized bots for specific tasks like scheduling or customer service.
 With Comrade AI, you can enable seamless communication across different platforms, including chat, email, and calls.

 What sets Comrade AI apart is its ability to use both open source and commercial AI models.
 This means you have the freedom to choose the tools that best suit your needs and budget.
 Additionally, Comrade AI comes with a centralized balance feature.
 This unique system allows you to manage your resources more efficiently by enabling one-time top-ups for all connected services, saving you the hassle of dealing with multiple payments and accounts.